microsoft/powerbi-visuals-utils-typeutils/docs/api/double.md

 ## toIncrement

-This function increments the number by the provided number and return the rounded number.
+This function increments the number by the provided number and returns the rounded number.

 ```typescript
 function toIncrement(value: number, increment: number): number;